scholzj/aws-minikube/README.md

 ## Custom addons

 Custom addons can be added if needed.
 Fro every URL in the `addons` list, the initialization scripts will automatically call `kubectl -f apply <Addon URL>` to deploy it.
 Minikube is using RBAC.
 So the custom addons have to be *RBAC ready*.

+## Tagging

+If you need to tag resources created by your Kubernetes cluster (EBS volumes, ELB load balancers etc.) check t[his AWS Lambda function which can do the tagging](https://github.com/scholzj/aws-kubernetes-tagging-lambda).